-Without doubt one of the most theorised about franchises in all of pop culture is the Star Wars series, with theories ranging from the obvious (Palpatine and Darth Sidious are the same guy) to the entertaining (Jar Jar Binks is secretly a Sith Lord) and right on through to the desperate (Boba Fett actually killed Luke’s aunt and uncle because…reasons?).
+For as long as there has been pop culture, there have been fans.
+And for as long as there have been fans, there have been fan theories.
+Of these theories, a sizeable chunk can be attributed to the Star Wars franchise, with these hypotheses ranging from the obvious (Palpatine and Darth Sidious are the same guy) to the entertaining (Jar Jar Binks is secretly a Sith Lord) and right on through to the desperate (Boba Fett actually killed Luke’s aunt and uncle because…reasons?).

-First, let’s take a quick look at a few of the more high profile theories currently doing the rounds, and shoot them down like womp rats in Beggar’s Canyon.
+In fact, I think it’s just as likely that the secret to Snoke’s true identity is that there is no secret at all!
+So, let’s take a quick look at a few of the more high profile theories currently doing the rounds, and I’ll shoot them down like womp rats in Beggar’s Canyon.

 Plagued by Darth Plagueis

-If you cast your mind back to Star Wars – Episode III: Revenge of the Sith (aka “The Mostly Decent Prequel), soon-to-be-Emperor Palpatine at one point recounts the Sith legend of “Darth Plagueis the Wise”, a Sith Lord said to be so powerful, he could cheat death itself.
+Casual Star Wars fans are probably scratching their heads over this one – just who the heck is Darth Plagueis?
+For the answer to that question, think back to Star Wars – Episode III: Revenge of the Sith, when soon-to-be-Emperor Palpatine recounts the Sith legend of Darth Plagueis the Wise”, a Sith Lord said to be so powerful, he could cheat death itself.

 To be honest, there are several aspects of this fan theory that work – which is probably why it’s the most popular Star Wars hypothesis going at the moment.